Fara Warner: Career

 Warner and Elissa Yancey led the 2018-2019 Poynter College Media Project at the Poynter Institute, which provided free newsroom training and online seminars for nine student media organizations.
 Warner was also an industry expert trainer in 2019 for the Take The Lead “50 Women Can Change the World in Journalism” program.

+Warner's 2005 book, The Power of the Purse, chronicled the power of women in business.